+Liz Kovarsky is currently working towards earning her Master’s of Social Work degree at USM.
+Additionally, she teaches Sea Change Yoga trauma-informed classes to youth receiving treatment for substance use at Day One, and at MaineStay to young adults in a behavioral health home.
 Liz has been teaching yoga in community spaces and yoga studios since 2011.
 She completed her 200 hour RYT at Prana Power Yoga, in Cambridge, MA in 2011.
 She has additional training in Yoga Support for Addiction Recovery, Trauma Informed Yoga and Thai Yoga Massage.
-In addition to her Sea Change Yoga classes at Woodford's and Day One, she also teaches yoga at Hustle & Flow.
+In addition to her Sea Change Yoga classes, she also teaches yoga and dance-cardio at Hustle & Flow.

 How would you define yoga if you had to explain it to someone who had never practiced before?